How to make halloumi cheese

 O and I like my halloumi better when cooked in oil as the outside becomes much crisper and the browing process doesn’t take as long as with butter since you can heat the oil a little higher.

-- 2 ltr pasturised full cream milk (A2, Meadowfresh)
+- 2 ltr pasturised full cream milk A2 Meadowfresh (I used organic full fat milk)

-- Let the milk sit with a lid on the pan in an unheated oven for about 40 miuntes or until a firm curd has formed and the whey is clearly separated from the curd.
+- Let the milk sit with a lid on the pan in an unheated oven (this provides an environment that is undisturbed and remains stable in temperature) for about 40 minutes or until a firm curd has formed and the whey is clearly separated from the curd.

-- Rest for 5 minutes, then using a waterbath keep the pan to 35-38 C and stir gently with your hand or a spoon.
+- Rest for 5 minutes, then using a waterbath keep the pan to 35˚C-38˚C and stir gently with your hand or a spoon.
 You can do this on the stove but I found it easier to control the temperature through a waterbath.

 - The squares should look smooth and lightly elastic.

-- Let it sit for at least an hour and maybe even longer then that until the cheese that comes out is quite firm.
+- Let it sit for at least an hour (probably two) and maybe even longer, until the cheese that comes out is quite firm.

-- Now cut the Halloumi cheese into pieces.
+- Now cut the Halloumi cheese into thick slices of about 1-2 centimeter each.

-- Reheat the whey to 85-90C, then turn heat off and add the halloumi pieces to the whey.
+- Reheat the whey to 85˚C-90˚C, then turn the heat off and add the halloumi pieces to the whey.

 - Cook for about 20 minutes, stirring from time to time.
 The cheese will rise to the surface.
 Mine didn't as it was probably not dense enough.